cofoeducistudent/tam-ms1-c/README.md

 Note: The support folder holds the images to support this README.md.
 It is not required on a live site.
 Therefore it can be deleted on a production deployment

+### **CDN vs Local Stored Data**

+I built the site using CDN links.
+It is possible and may be prefered by some to download the source files for Bootstrap etc and internalise them within their file hosting service, however my thoughts were as follows.

+* **PROS:** You gain resiliance by having all that you need to make your site function on your own servers

+* **CONS:** Your users will pull all the supporting reference files from your location.
+* **CONS:** Any internal codefixes can be controled from the code distributers directly.Changes however may require a version number change.
+In that situation all you do is change the reflink numbers.
+* Note The **Content-Delivery-Network(CDN)** is there for a reason.
+The data is stored in various centers globaly.
+Therefore someone in the USA for example, accessing the site will benefit from the support files been pulled from a more regional location, and not accross the otherside of the world perhaps, where the original was stored.
+This approach is what is used in cloud technology to offer greater resilliance and performance.

 ---